 - Slowly start to rotate muruku maker/presser in circular directions, until you make a medium bangle sized circle.
 Gently but carefully flip this into the hot oil.

 - When the muruku starts to change color, flip again using a slotted ladle and fry till light golden.
 Make sure to cook evenly.
 Drain on kitchen tissue and leave it to cool.

-- Once cooled you can store in an air tight container and relax as you have made a snack that can be munched anytime and can be stored for a week.
+- Once cooled you can store in an air tight container and relax as you have made a snack that can be munched anytime and can be stored for a weeks.

-- Use your choice of muruku attachment/disc for different shapes….I has used one with big holes one for the ones you see in the pictures.
+- Use your choice of murukku attachment/disc for different shapes.
+As you can see in pictures, I used big holes one and star shaped discs for making the murukku